webodf/WebODF/webodf/README_cursorpositions.txt

 <p>|a| |<s/>|<s/>|b|</p>
 <p> <span>|a| |</span> <s/>| <span><s/>|b|</span> </p>

-TODO: rewrite list below in terms of character elements, group elements and ghost elements

-In the above rule for allowed cursor positions, a whitelist is referenced.
-This list is given here.
-It is complemented by a blacklist.
-Together, the whitelist and blacklist contain all elements that are allowed in <text:h/> and <text:p/>.
+In the above rule for allowed cursor positions, the elements are placed in categories.
+A list that puts the ODF elements in the character, grouping and ghost categories is given here.
+Together, the three categories should contain all elements that are allowed in <text:h/> and <text:p/>.
-There is a graylist too.
-The graylist contains graphical elements with the attribute @text:anchor-type.
-These elements are only in the whitelist if the value of text:anchor-type is 'as-char'.
-If an element is not in the graylist, whitelist or blacklist, it is considered to be on the blacklist and it does not result in a valid position.
+If an element is not a character element or a ghost element, it is considered to be on a grouping element.

-The whitelist contains these elements:
+These elements are character elements:
 <presentation:date-time/>
 <presentation:footer/>
 <presentation:header/>